 Performing the above pay-by-cell process is time consuming to the user, requiring the user to register, place a call, and note the location and the amount of time to be purchased.
 In addition, the availability of credit card payment for both multi-space and single-space parking meters is likely to have a negative impact on pay-by-cell use due to the ease and speed of paying with a credit card.
 Some feel that pay-by-cell is akin to paying with a credit card, but using a cell phone to do so.
-Again, this is a more time 10 consuming and confusing process than just paying with a credit card directly.
+Again, this is a more time consuming and confusing process than just paying with a credit card directly.

 The above pay-by-cell process is also difficult from an enforcement perspective, as it requires enforcement personnel to contact the central database to determine if time has been added to the meter.
 Enforcement personnel would prefer to determine if a meter/space has time remaining by simply looking for an updated expiration indicator on the meter itself.
-The need for checking with the central database 20 to determine remaining time, on a meter that otherwise indicates time has expired, translates into a slower enforcement pace and reduces the number of spaces that can be monitored by enforcement officers and reduces the citations issued for expired meters, which also translates into less 25 revenue for a city or parking authority.
+The need for checking with the central database to determine remaining time, on a meter that otherwise indicates time has expired, translates into a slower enforcement pace and reduces the number of spaces that can be monitored by enforcement officers and reduces the citations issued for expired meters, which also translates into less revenue for a city or parking authority.

 Some companies have implemented new technologies to address the primary drawbacks discussed above, with limited success.
-For example, enforcement personnel can be provided with Web-enabled access to pay-by-cell central 3• databases.
+For example, enforcement personnel can be 15 provided with Web-enabled access to pay-by-cell central databases.
 However, this still requires additional time and money to perform the checking.
-Meters can be configured to communicate over low-power mesh network wireless systems to enable the meters to always be awake and thereby receive updated data over the mesh network.
-This allows the 35 meters to keep their displays updated and show the additional purchased time.
+Meters can be configured to communicate over low-power mesh network wireless sysreceive updated data over the mesh network.
+This allows the meters to keep their displays updated and show the additional purchased time.
 However, mesh network parking meters are not without problems.

-Mesh network parking meter systems require additional infrastructure, including wireless routers installed at various locations throughout the wireless network to act as the focal points of communication.
-These routers typically require electrical power on a 24/7 (twenty-four hours per day, seven days per week) schedule, and therefore mesh network parking meters are typically installed on street light, traffic 45 m signal, or other city utility street poles that can supply power to such units.
-In more complicated systems, additional router communication units are installed to provide levels of redundancy, and repeaters may also be installed to extend the geographic coverage of the mesh network.
-50 ti
+Mesh network parking meter systems require additional 25 infrastructure, including wireless routers installed at various locations throughout the wireless network to act as the focal points of communication.
+These routers typically require electrical power on a 24/7 (twenty-four hours per day, seven days per week) schedule, and therefore mesh network park- 30 ing meters are typically installed on street light, traffic signal, or other city utility street poles that can supply power to such units.
+In more complicated systems, additional router communication units are installed to provide levels of redundancy, and repeaters may also be installed to extend the 35 geographic coverage of the mesh network.

 The additional mesh network infrastructure requires installation and maintenance.
-Installation of the wireless routers is costly, can require permitting, and consumes electricity.
-This creates any number of issues, depending on which entity owns the poles, the permitting process and 55 added bureaucracy to determine how to pay for the consumed electricity, allocating responsibility for who will maintain the installed router system, and what will be the impact if a router fails.
+Installation of the wireless routers is costly, can require permitting, and consumes which entity owns the poles, the permitting process and added bureaucracy to determine how to pay for the consumed electricity, allocating responsibility for who will maintain the installed router system, and what will be the impact if a router fails.

-Mesh network technology can be relatively expensive in 60 terms of material costs, maintenance costs, installation, and permitting costs.
-While it is possible that other services can be processed through the mesh network, the economics of the service is such that few customers are willing to make such an investment of money and resources to install and 65 maintain mesh network parking systems for such a limited economic return.
+Mesh network technology can be relatively expensive in terms of material costs, maintenance costs, installation, and permitting costs.
+While it is possible that other services can be processed through the mesh network, the economics of the service is such that few customers are willing to make 50 reference label irrespective of the second reference label. such an investment of money and resources to install and maintain mesh network parking systems for such a limited economic return.